Vehicle Controls & Behaviors

 By safety we mean the generation of guaranteed collision-free trajectories for multiple vehicles (agents) so that they navigate efficiently in cluttered environments while collaborating towards a common task (e.g., data gathering).
 Multi-agent collaboration in principle requires coordination and negotiation mechanisms among the agents; these mechanisms are implemented using information shared over wireless communication links.
 However, wireless communication is vulnerable to cyber-attacks.
 By resilience we mean the guaranteed safe accomplishment of the mission despite the presence of possible adversaries that can send malicious data over compromised communication links.

-Our goal is to establish robust (resilient) communication structures for the network, as well as estimation (filtering) and control (coordination/negotiation) mechanisms that will allow the multi-agent network to tolerate or mitigate the adversarial effects of malicious data in the communication structure, while still maintaining safety guarantees.
+We established robust (resilient) communication structures for the network, as well as estimation (filtering) and control (coordination/negotiation) mechanisms that allows the multi-agent network to tolerate or mitigate the adversarial effects of malicious data in the communication structure, while still maintaining safety guarantees.

 Publications: